thanmyintwai/Python---CRUD-/README.md

 #System Type : Product Hiring System

 #Description
-Products details are stored in .csv file (items.csv) Can get the item details from a web hosting site
+Products details are stored in .csv file (items.csv).<br>
+Can get the item details from a web hosting site.<br>
-Can list the items as their name, price and others
+Can list the items as their name, price and others.<br>
-Can update the detail of each product
+Can update the detail of each product.<br>
-Can add the new product into the system
+Can add the new product into the system.<br>
-Can delete the existing products from the system
+Can delete the existing products from the system.<br>

 #Command Line APP
 How to Run the program : python3 ThanWaiA1.py